 If your parent is already suffering from dementia and does not have the capacity to make decisions, you may need to obtain a conservatorship.
-A conservatorship provides the legal authority to manage a person's finances, estate, personal affairs, assets and medical care.
+A conservatorship provides the legal authority to manage a person's finances, estate, personal affairs, assets, and medical care.
 This is a court procedure.

-In addition to providing access to a wealth of medical and caregiving information available 24 hours a day on your computer, tablet or cell phone, digital technology may also be useful for such things as ordering prescriptions, communicating with healthcare professionals, staying in contact with friends and family, scheduling home care, learning new skills through webinars, tracking movement, and even visually checking on loved ones during the day or providing surveillance of your parent's home when you can't be there.
+In addition to providing access to a wealth of medical and caregiving information available 24 hours a day on your computer, tablet, or cell phone, digital technology may also be useful for such things as ordering prescriptions, communicating with healthcare professionals, staying in contact with friends and family, scheduling home care, learning new skills through webinars, tracking movement, and even visually checking on loved ones during the day or providing surveillance of your parent's home when you can't be there.

 Caregiving as a workplace issue is now recognized by a growing number of employers.
 Larger corporations are sometimes able to offer support in ways small ones cannot, but there are actions that companies of any size can take to support employees who have caregiving responsibilities:

-Caring for an ill or disabled parent can be particularly challenging as you attempt to balance the competing demands of work, family and caregiving.
-Negotiating adequate time off from work, coping with tension filled family dynamics and having time to cope with your own fears and concerns about your parents? well-being all contribute to increased stress.
+Caring for an ill or disabled parent can be particularly challenging as you attempt to balance the competing demands of work, family, and caregiving.
+Negotiating adequate time off from work, coping with tension-filled family dynamics, and having time to cope with your own fears and concerns about your parents’ well-being all contribute to increased stress.
 Taking care of yourself will help ensure that you are physically and emotionally able to care for your family member.
 To help care for you, consider the following steps:

 Whether you are caring for a parent out of love and devotion, or simply being responsible by honoring a familial obligation, assuming the role of caregiving daughter or son is never easy.
 Your decision to care may occur all of a sudden when you receive an emergency call from the hospital, or it may be planned, having over time prepared for your parent to live with or near you.
 In either case saying, “Of course I'll help and take care of you” is often the only right response to a situation when your parent needs help.
-Family friendly workplace policies can go a long way towards making your caregiving journey less stressful and doable.
+Family-friendly workplace policies can go a long way towards making your caregiving journey less stressful and more manageable.